 240 total RV sites (230 are seasonal), BIG RIGS ARE WELCOME.
 Escort to site upon arrival.
 Can accommodate RVs up to 70ft, the campsite sets on 40 acres of rolling hills, with its 240 sites nestled among a wide variety of trees such as maple, birch, poplar, hardhack, ironwood, hickory, beech, and pine.
 Full hookups, 30/50-amp, pull thrus, back ins, WiFi, showers($), restrooms, laundry, swimming pool, game room, clubhouse, pool table, RV storage, fire rings, ice, propane, recycling, nature watching, biking, basketball, horseshoes.

 Open May 1st through October 1st.
 Reservations preferred.
-No credit or debit cards.
+We accept credit and debit cards.
+One vehicle per site.
 Pets welcome.
-One vehicle per site.
-Dogs on a leash.
-Horses welcome.
-Campsite speed - walking speed. *Rates do not include power usage which is individually metered.
+Dogs on a leash. *Rates do not include power usage which is individually metered.
 You only pay for what YOU use.
 Showers are coin-operated and cost .25 cents for 7 minutes.

 Located 6-8 miles from Plattsburgh and 60 miles from Montreal, QC.
 From I-87, take Exit 40 and follow blue & white westerly directional signs.
 Go west on RT 456 and turn left onto RT 22.
 Turn right onto O’Neil Rd, and then turn left onto LaPlante Rd.

 Weekend planned activities.
 A full listing of our park events is located on our website.

 Lake Camplain, Historical Plattsburgh, Olumpic Region, Museums and Art Galleries, Ausable Chasm, Burlington, VT, Montreal, QC, beaches, State Parks.